carloslabra/pa-documentation/tutorial4/bucket_excavator_digging.md

-In this section it will be explained how to setup the different parameter for the analysis with P4.
-The preferences for the analysis can setup at the button named “CG preferences” that is located just below P4 symbol.
+In this section it will be explained how to setup the different parameter for the analysis with Particle-Analytics.
+The preferences for the analysis can setup at the button named “CG preferences” that is located just below Particle-Analytics symbol.
 A window like the one shown in Figure 5 will appear.
 Problem data window has five different sections named : Input, Time Averaging, Spatial Averaging, Output and Advanced.
 The preferences used in this tutorial for each field are the following.